NGEET/fates-tutorial/docs/source/create_scripts.md

 The `create_fates_run.sh` script is a set of instructions specifying the configuration of the FATES run.
 An example script is found in the fates-tutorial repository under run_scripts (outside the container) or scripts (insdie the container).
-To run the create script and launch a FATES simualtion we open a terminal window, change directory to the directory where the script is located and then type:
+To run the create script and launch a FATES simualtion, from inside the elm-fates container, change directory to the scripts directory and type:

 ```
 ./create_elm-fates-singlepoint-1pft_bci_invinit.sh